flow-storm/flow-storm-debugger/docs/dev_notes.md

 For this reason, functions that loop on the timeline run under tasks.
 This are looping process that run async, can report progress and can be interrupted.

-All the functions that run tasks ends up in `-task`, like `search-next-timeline-entry-task`.
+All the functions that run tasks ends up in `-task`, like `search-collect-timelines-entries-task`.
 From the __debugger__, for calling a task function `flow-storm.debugger.ui.tasks/submit-task` can be used.

 On the __runtime__ side, there are a couple of utilities that make implementing this interruptible loopings easies :